Whether you are the owner of trade secrets or accused of misusing them, we can help protect your rights.

 A trade secret is information that derives actual or potential value from not being known to the public and that is subject to reasonable efforts to maintain its secrecy.
 A trade secret can consist of formulas, patterns, compilations, programs, devices, methods, techniques, or processes.
-In fact, trade secret protection can cover everything from microchip design to religious practices.
+In fact, trade secret protection can cover everything from microchip design, to religious practices, to customer lists.
 Some of the most famous examples of trade secrets include the formula for Coca-Cola and the algorithms behind Google’s search engine.
 However, information does not need to be famous for it to warrant trade secret protection.
 In fact, many valuable trade secrets are valuable precisely because the public does not know about them.
 Also, trade secrets that are stored in the memories of employees or former employees can still be protected in court.

 In 2016 the Defense of Trade Secrets Act was enacted into law (18 U.S.C. § 1836), which provides broad relief for trade secrets owners in federal court.
 Additionally, every state allows an owner of a trade secret to seek legal relief when that trade secret has been disclosed or used without authorization.
-Moreover, nearly every state has adopted a version of the Uniform Trade Secret Act, which was originally published by the Uniform Law Commission in 1979.
+In fact, nearly every state has adopted a version of the Uniform Trade Secret Act, which was originally published by the Uniform Law Commission in 1979.
 This act sets forth specific requirements and procedures that are unique to trade secret claims.

 Kronenberger Rosenfeld regularly represents both plaintiffs and defendants in trade secret litigation.
 Our trade secret cases have covered matters ranging from banking data, to hardwood manufacturing techniques, to teaching methods, to customer lists.
 If you have a trade secret matter, contact us at (415) 955-1155, ext.
 120, or submit your matter using our online case submission form.